devbambino/text-to-post/text2post-app/README.md

 ## Tech behind

-This app is running the connecting locally to the LLM using an API.
+This app is connecting locally to the LLM using the text-gen-webui API.

-### How to install text gen webui
+### How to install text gen webui and the LLM

 To install text-gen-webui and run the api:
 1) Clone `git clone https://github.com/oobabooga/text-generation-webui` or [download](https://github.com/oobabooga/text-generation-webui/archive/refs/heads/main.zip) the repository.